JetBrains/kotlin-web-site/docs/topics/extensions.md

 ## Nullable receiver

 Note that extensions can be defined with a nullable receiver type.
-These extensions can be called on an object variable even if it's value is null.
-If the receiver is `null`, then reference to `this` inside the extension function will be `null` as well.
-So you will be forced to check for `this == null` inside the body.
+These extensions can be called on an object variable even if its value is null.
+If the receiver is `null`, then `this` is also `null`.
+So when defining an extension with a nullable receiver type, we recommend performing a `this == null` check inside the function body to avoid compiler errors.

 Because of nullable receiver, you can call `toString()` in Kotlin without checking for `null`, as the check happens inside the extension function: